psilvask/expo-ssdp/README.md

 ## Examples

-For a complete, interactive, high-performance explorer application showcasing all features (with dark mode and detailed header inspection), check out the [example app](./example).
+For a complete, interactive explorer application showcasing all features, check out the [example app](./example).

 ### Real-Time Streaming Discovery

-Use `searchStream` (an `AsyncGenerator`) to yield devices as they are found, which makes your user interface feel extremely responsive:
+Use `searchStream` (an `AsyncGenerator`) to yield devices as they are found:

 ```typescript
 import { searchStream } from "expo-ssdp";